Student Services and Researcher Services Librarian

 by Ruth Gustafson – October 26, 2021

 This guide lists resources related to food science and human nutrition which are useful for locating literature across a range of topics.
-To access licensed library resources from off-campus, please use the library VPN.
-Axel is happy to help if you have questions or need additional assistance.
+Ruth is happy to help if you have questions or need additional assistance.

 Searching in a library catalog requires looking for broader topics such as food justice or human nutritional genetics rather than the more specific food desert economics or human nutritional epigenomics.

 Provides citations and abstracts to the international agricultural literature, including veterinary medicine, human and animal nutrition, forestry, rural development, as well as other related topics such as tourism and human ecology.
 Covers over 11,000 journals & conference proceedings and selected books in agriculture.
 Produced by CAB (Commonwealth Agricultural Bureaux) International (CABI) with more than 10 million records.

 HISTORICAL SCOPE: Archive abstracts added in August 2005 go back to 1910 with 1,860,000 additional records.
 CAB DATABASE PDFs: As of January 2009, hard-to-find literature may be available as CAB Database PDFs (so noted *below* the UC-eLinks button).
 These CABI Full Text items give users automatic access to over 350,000 journal articles, conference papers and reports – 80% of which are not available electronically anywhere else.
 NOTE: the default UCD Search Type is set to Advanced Ovid Search.